robertfmurdock/robertfmurdock.github.io/_posts/2017-08-02-Strange-Adventures.md

     - Discussing common team dysfunctions in the GLR
     - Drafting the metrics themselves
     - Drafting content for understanding values of the metrics and suggestions for how to address pain
-    - Polishing the draft based on feedback. https://github.com/robertfmurdock/TeamCoaching/blob/master/ContinousIntegrationMetrics.md
+    - Polishing the draft based on feedback.
+[Read it Here!](https://github.com/robertfmurdock/TeamCoaching/blob/master/ContinousIntegrationMetrics.md)

 That sums to about 40 hours of work.

 3. Prepared content for a templated, repeatable Pillar Academy.
 That work included:

-	- maintaining the Academy Template trello board. https://trello.com/b/tILqrSuY/academy-syllabus-template-copy-this-for-each-academy
+	- maintaining the Academy Template trello board.
+[Link for people who have access!](https://trello.com/b/tILqrSuY/academy-syllabus-template-copy-this-for-each-academy)
     - Working with Greg to use existing content and redigest it for the Academy template
     - Finding resources for use by the Academy
     - Creating and writing resources for the Academy, available on Google Drive